French DepartmentIn the Department of French and Italian Studies

 Achievement Test: Students seeking entrance credit in French and wishing to pursue French at Colby must have taken either the College Board SAT Subject Test in French or the French Department’s online placement test.

-The major in French studies promotes the acquisition of superior language skills while offering an opportunity to explore the richness of French and Francophone literatures and cultures.
-Emphasis is placed on developing the critical and analytical skills that enhance the appreciation of various forms of cultural production and on broadening and deepening students’ understanding of values foreign to their own.
+The major in French studies promotes the acquisition of superior language skills along with an opportunity to explore, via a set of multi-disciplinary approaches, the richness of French and Francophone cultures.
+Emphasis is placed on developing skills in critical analysis that enhance appreciation of print and visual texts while also broadening and deepening students’ understanding of values foreign to their own.
+Advanced competence in French and a heightened reflection about cultural differences offer students a fuller grasp of the world in an era of globalization and the opportunity to secure employment that will allow them to develop further their foreign language skills.

 Chair, Professor Adrianna Paliyenko (French)

-Professors Bénédicte Mauguière and Adrianna Paliyenko; Associate Professors Audrey Brunetaux, Valérie Dionne, and Mouhamédoul Niang; Visiting Assistant Professors Alexandrine Mailhé and Anaïs Maurer; Language Assistant Michel Billard de Saint Laumer
+Professors Bénédicte Mauguière and Adrianna Paliyenko; Associate Professors Audrey Brunetaux, Valérie Dionne, and Mouhamédoul Niang; Visiting Assistant Professors Salim Ayoub and Anaïs Maurer; Language Assistant Charlotte Wendling

 Requirements for the Major in French Studies

-Students must successfully complete a minimum of 10 courses in French, beginning with either 128 or 131 (not both) and including French 231, 493, and two courses selected from 223, 232, 233, 236, 237, 238, 243, and 252.
+Students must successfully complete a minimum of 10 courses in French, including French 231, two other 200-level courses, six 300-level courses, and a senior seminar.
 All 200-level courses must be taken prior to senior year.
-Students who begin their French studies in the 125-126-127 sequence are required to take a minimum of nine courses.
+Students who begin their French studies in the 125-126-127 sequence, however, may elect to count FR128 or FR131 toward the major.
 Majors fulfill the senior seminar (493) requirement by electing the seminar section of a 300-level course, either in the fall or spring of their senior year, with supplementary work authorized by the instructor.

 The 10 (or nine) courses completed on campus or abroad must include

-One course conducted in English in a department such as art, government, or history, in which the principal focus is France or Francophone countries, may be counted toward the major; it must be approved in advance.
+One course conducted in English in a department such as art, government, or history, in which the principal focus is France or Francophone countries, may be counted toward the major; it must be approved in advance by the advisor in the major or department chair.
 Majors must take at least one course in the department each semester.
 For students returning from foreign study, these courses must be numbered 300 or higher.
 Majors are required to spend at least one semester studying in a French-speaking country and are strongly encouraged to spend a full academic year.
 Three semester courses of transfer credit may be counted toward the major for a semester of study away from Colby, a maximum of five for a year.

 The point scale for retention of the major is based on all French courses numbered above 127.
 No major requirement may be taken satisfactory/unsatisfactory.